martinkersner/martinkersner.github.io/content/posts/2026-05-12-logs-to-issues-loop-for-agents.md

 }
 ```

 The agent's bash sessions inherit the env vars, so `logcli` connects without anything on the command line.
-Read-only access is enforced on two layers.
-The allowlist limits the agent to query commands, and the token itself has no write scope.
+The token is read-only, and the allowlist blocks any non-query `logcli` command.

 ## Useful queries